diadata-org/DIA-vyper-integration-sample/README.md

 # Running Tests

-In addition to the sample contract unit tests are also included.
+In addition to the sample contract unit tests are also included [here](https://github.com/tajobin/DIA-vyper-integration-sample/blob/main/tests/test_sample.py).
 To run them [brownie](https://github.com/eth-brownie/brownie) and [ganache](https://github.com/trufflesuite/ganache) has to be installed.

 With everything install you can run the tests with:
 ```